Timothy Headington: Career

-Inspired by his geologist father and uncle, Headington founded Headington Oil In 1978, an oil and gas producer based in Oklahoma City.
+Headington founded Headington Oil in 1978, in Oklahoma City.
 In 1984, he moved his company to Dallas.

-Headington is currently president and sole shareholder of Headington Resources, Inc. a Dallas-headquartered company.
-The company is concentrated primarily in oil and natural gas, real estate/hotel development, film production, private equity and entertainment.
+Headington is currently president and sole shareholder of Headington Resources, Inc., a Dallas-headquartered company.
+The company concentrates primarily on oil and natural gas, real estate/hotel development, film production, private equity, and entertainment.
 Headington is an active philanthropist, personally and through various family foundations.

-Headington stayed under the radar until 2008 when he sold acreage in North Dakota's Bakken oil play to XTO Energy for $1.85 billion.
+In 2008, Headington sold acreage in North Dakota's Bakken oil play to XTO Energy for $1.85 billion.